Rabies in animals: Rabbits

+Raccoons

+Raccoons are a major rabies reservoir in the eastern part of United States.
+They carry the raccoon rabies variant of the rabies virus.
+The earliest known outbreak occurred in Florida in the 1950s, spreading into neighboring Georgia by 1962.
+In 1977, an outbreak started in West Virginia near the Virginia border, presumably caused by the transportation of 3,500 raccoons from Florida to Virginia for hunting.
+Raccoon rabies eventually spread to cover the entire East Coast.
+In Canada, a raccoons rabies outbreak occurred in Southern Ontario in 2015.
+They are also present in Quebec and in New Brunswick.

 Red pandas

 Although rare, cases of rabies in red pandas have been recorded.

 Cape fur seals

 In South Africa, Cape fur seals were reported to have attacked people on the West Coast.
 In July 2024, it was confirmed that 17 seals along a 650-km stretch of coastline between Cape Town and Plettenberg Bay tested positive for rabies, and that could be the cause of the attacking behaviour in fur seals.
 The hypothesis is the rabies was acquired from black-backed jackals who prey on the seals; rabies is endemic among southern African jackals.

 Skunks

 In the United States, there is currently no USDA-approved vaccine for the strain of rabies that afflicts skunks.
 When cases are reported of pet skunks biting a human, the animals are frequently killed in order to be tested for rabies.
 It has been reported that three different variants of rabies exist in striped skunks in the north and south central states.